 The African Wrasse feeds exclusively on benthic crustaceans, mollusks tunicates and other small invertebrates.

 The African Wrasse is a Protogynous hermaphrodite, they first develop into females.
 Some specimens based on social cues transform into males.
 They are Oviparous, with the dominant male running a harem or possibly several harems of females.
-Little is known of their breeding habits but occasionally a male will be seen pursuing a female.
+Little is known of their breeding habits but occasionally a male pictured above will be seen pursuing a female.

 African Wrasse juveniles make an attractive addition to aquariums and are easy to keep and feed.
 However given the size of an adult at 38 cm one needs a large tank for them to grow into.